Rip current: Causes and occurrence

 Rip currents occur wherever there is strong longshore variability in wave breaking.
 This variability may be caused by such features as sandbars, by piers and jetties, and even by crossing wave trains.
 They are often located in places where there is a gap in a reef, or low area on a sandbar.
 Rip currents, once they have formed, may deepen the channel through a sandbar.

 Rip currents are usually quite narrow, but they tend to be more common, wider, and faster, when and where breaking waves are large and powerful.
 Local underwater topography makes some beaches more likely to have rip currents.
-A few beaches are notorious in this respect.
+A few beaches, such as the Hanakāpīʻai Beach, are notorious in this respect.

 Although "rip tide" is a misnomer, in areas of significant tidal range, rip currents may only occur at certain stages of the tide, when the water is shallow enough to cause the waves to break over a sand bar, but deep enough for the broken wave to flow over the bar.
 In parts of the world with a big difference between high tide and low tide, and where the shoreline shelves gently, the distance between a bar and the shoreline may vary from a few meters to a kilometer or more, depending whether it is high tide or low tide.

 A fairly common misconception is that rip currents can pull a swimmer down, under the surface of the water.
 This is not true, and in reality a rip current is strongest close to the surface, as the flow near the bottom is slowed by friction.

 The surface of a rip current can often appear to be a relatively smooth area of water, without any breaking waves, and this deceptive appearance may cause some beach-goers to believe that it is a suitable place to enter the water.